prifina/prifina-app-starter/README.md

 # Build with Starter

-Build a Prifian app with the Prifina Starter and utilities.
+Build a Prifina app with the Prifina Starter and utilities.

 # Test with Launcher